loranger32/yocm/README.md

 - Due to database design, it is currently impossible to delete zip codes from the zip codes table if you have a user with registered zip codes.

   Workaround is to delete all users with registered zip codes and recreate them.

 # Road map

-The app is functional, but here are the things that should be done / fixed (in no particular order :
+The app is functional, but here are the things that should be done / fixed (in no particular order) :

 - Zip code parsing : fix issue when first number found is a street number with 4 digits
-- Add a flag to publication modal to signal if there are corresponding OCR and PNG files associated ;
+- GUI don't show the debug button on the edit publication view if there are no associated OCR and PNG files (typically when engine has been run with the `--skip-parsing`);
 - i18n : French, Dutch and English (currently mix of English and French) ;
 - The GUI needs tests ;
 - Add support for sqlite3 / replace PostgreSQL with sqlite3, which is easier to install and to handle ;
-- Allow to update cbe dataset from the gui ;
+- Allow update cbe dataset from the gui ;
-- Add some guard clause when selecting multiple incompatible options for the db handler ;
+- Add some guard clause when selecting multiple incompatible options for running the engine ;
 - Document the engine processing and the various data directories ;

 # Contribution